monroeclinton/kfs/README.md

   health checks, and updates pod `Ready` condition for pods on the node if the node is unhealthy.

 ## Data Plane

+The data plane manages pods and network traffic, it is responsible for the execution of workloads.

+### kubelet

+A kubelet is the process running on a node.
+This process is represented as a `Node` in the API server.
+It requests the API server every so often to see which pods it should be running.
+When registering with the API server it

+### kube-proxy

+The kube-proxy is used to route external traffic to the pods for a service.

+#### IPVS

+IP Virtual Server is a module in the Linux kernel (ip_vs) that can be used load balance TCP/UDP traffic between a group of IP addresses.
+For a group of IP addresses a virtual IP address is given.
+IPVS routes local ports to this virtual IP address that will then be load balanced through IPVS.

+#### IPTables

+IPTables is a program in Linux that can be used to set packet filters that accept or drop network traffic.
+It can also be used to route traffic based on a set of rules.
+Kubernetes can use this to route traffic from a local port to a set of pods.
+The pod that is selected for a connection is randomly picked each time.

+### CRI

+Kubernetes uses the gRPC API defined by the Container Runtime Interface to tell the container runtime to do many actions including:

+- Manage images (pull/remove/list)
+- Manage processes (exec/attach)
+- Lifecycle containers (create/start/stop/remove/list)
+- Lifecycle pods (run/stop/remove/list)

+### CNI

+The CRI plugin uses the CNI plugin to manage networking between containers.
+This includes [IPAM](https://www.cni.dev/plugins/current/ipam/) (IP
+Address Management), configuring [network interfaces](https://www.cni.dev/plugins/current/main/bridge/), [firewalls](https://www.cni.dev/plugins/current/meta/firewall/), [port mapping](https://www.cni.dev/plugins/current/meta/portmap/), and more.